Traveling to Canada during Covid-19: What you need to know before you go - KTVZ

 What are the restrictions?

-Earlier this year, Canada implemented further testing and quarantine requirements for international travelers arriving in Canada by air and land.
+Earlier this year, Canada implemented further testing and quarantine requirements for international travelers arriving in Canada by air and land, some of which will end on August 9.
 Only four major airports are accepting international flights: Montreal, Toronto, Calgary and Vancouver.

+From August 9, international flights will be permitted to land at the following five additional Canadian airports: Halifax Stanfield International Airport; Québec City Jean Lesage International Airport; Ottawa Macdonald-Cartier International Airport; Winnipeg James Armstrong Richardson International Airport; and Edmonton International Airport.

-All permitted arrivals must use the ArriveCAN app or website to submit travel and contact information, a 14-day quarantine plan and a Covid-19 symptom self-assessment.
+All permitted arrivals must use the ArriveCAN app or website to submit travel and contact information, a 14-day quarantine plan (if unvaccinated) and a Covid-19 symptom self-assessment.

 The quarantine plan must detail where you will stay, how you will get there and how you will arrange for delivery of essentials such as groceries and medicine.
 Failure to stick to the plan can lead to six months’ jail time and a CAD$750,000 (US$593,000) fine.